Introducing Joiri Minaya: Venus Flytrap Edition

 A Collaboration with Joiri Minaya × BlackStar

-BlackStar presents Venus Flytrap, a site-specific, newly commissioned performance series and installation at Bartram’s Garden, from artist Joiri Minaya, curated by Dessane Lopez Cassell.
-Set at Bartram’s Garden—North America’s oldest surviving botanical garden—the series reflects on the intertwined legacies of freedom, extraction, and ecology.
+BlackStar presented Venus Flytrap, a site-specific performance series and installation at Bartram’s Garden, from artist Joiri Minaya, curated by Dessane Lopez Cassell.
+Set at North America’s oldest surviving botanical garden—the series reflected on the intertwined legacies of freedom, extraction, and ecology.

 ITA Field Trip to Venus Flytrap

-On Saturday, May 31st, we’re heading out of the city for a day at Bartram’s Garden in Philadelphia —
+On Saturday, May 31st, we headed out of the city for a day at Bartram’s Garden in Philadelphia —

 About